How to Protect Your Classic Car Collection From Taxes?

 When Does a Car Become a Classic for Tax?

-A car is generally considered a classic at 25 years or older for tax and registration purposes, though states differ.
-California permits historical vehicle plates for cars over 25 years, potentially reducing fees but not sales taxes (California Vehicle Code Section 5004).
-Texas applies a 25-year rule but mandates safety inspections unless exempted, while Florida requires 30 years for classic status.
-Knowing when a car becomes a classic for tax helps you anticipate costs and identify potential exemptions, though sales taxes remain a significant burden.
+Cars turn classic at 25 years or older for taxes and registration, but states vary.
+California allows historical plates for over 25 years, cutting some fees but not sales tax (Vehicle Code Section 5004).
+Texas uses 25 years but needs safety checks unless skipped, while Florida waits 30 years.
+Knowing this helps plan costs and find breaks, though sales taxes still hit hard.

 State Sales Taxes vs. Federal Capital Gains